zivl/sentry-testkit/README.md

 | error | <code>Error</code> | the error to look for in the reports |

 ## Gotcha(s)
-* if you set the `shouldSendCallback` hook in your `Raven` configuration, make sure to call the `testKitInitializer(Raven)` function **after** your code has finished configuring Raven.
-You need to do this because we call `Raven.setShouldSendCallback` to ensure the proper functionality of the `Raven` lifecycle so you need to call the `testKitInitializer(Raven)` only after `Raven` is configured.<br>
+* if you set the `shouldSendCallback` hook in your `Sentry` configuration, make sure to call the `testKitInitializer(Sentry)` function **after** your code has finished configuring Sentry.
+You need to do this because we call `Sentry.setShouldSendCallback` to ensure the proper functionality of the `Sentry` lifecycle so you need to call the `testKitInitializer(Sentry)` only after `Sentry` is configured.<br>
-See the documentation above if you want to pass your own `shouldSendCallback` logic to `raven-testkit`.
+See the documentation above if you want to pass your own `shouldSendCallback` logic to `Sentry-testkit`.
-* Configure Raven to allow duplicates as otherwise the same dummy error will only be reported once. `Raven.config(dummyDsn, { allowDuplicates: true })` ([Documentation](https://docs.sentry.io/clients/javascript/config/?platform=javascript))
+* Configure Sentry to allow duplicates as otherwise the same dummy error will only be reported once. `Sentry.config(dummyDsn, { allowDuplicates: true })` ([Documentation](https://docs.sentry.io/clients/javascript/config/?platform=javascript))